lhalf/licenses/README.md

 ### Collect

 Collects all licenses of the specified dependencies into a folder.
+Folder path can be specified with `--path`, defaults to `licenses/`.

 Prints a warning: